DENVER — The COVID-19 vaccine has arrived in Colorado and vaccinations are well underway.

 Possibly.
 This sometimes happens to people who have had the flu shot, though at much lower rates than an unvaccinated person.
 Dr. Richard Zane, who is leading UCHealth's novel coronavirus response and vaccination efforts, said vaccinated individuals should still continue to social distance, wear masks and wash their hands regularly.

-If my first vaccine is from Pfizer, does my second vaccine need to be from Pfizer too?
-Or can it be from Moderna?
+If my first vaccine is from one manufacturer, does my second vaccine need to be from there too?
 Do I need to get the vaccine at the same place both times?

 The CDPHE recommends getting both vaccines at the same provider.
 Due to a limited supply, the provider will need to place an order for your second dose after administering the first one.
 This process ensures the state's weekly allocation from the federal government will have enough second doses of the same product at the right time.